nybblr/tap_dance/README.md

 What's up with the name?
 ------------------------

-Bindler manages system binaries.
+TapDance manages system binaries.
 Got it, right?

 Features
 --------